-In this manuscript, we show how this virtual particle interpretation can be modified, leading to a concrete operational interpretation of the time-energy uncertainty relation in terms of Gaussian subcycle modes of a quantum field.
-Namely, using a model employed by Onoe \emph{et al.} \cite{onoe2022realizing}, the ``virtual excitations'' corresponding to subcycle mode vacuum fluctuations can be converted, \rev{with unit efficiency}, into real excitations of an idealized probe system coupled to the field over a short timescale. \rev{Although it is well-known that particle detectors coupled to quantum fields over a finite time will exhibit excitations \cite{sriramkumar1996finite,higuchi1993uniformly,sriramkumar1994response,louko2006often,satz2007then,shevchenko2017finite,stargen2026finite}, most approaches in the literature are perturbative and therefore assume weak (or low-efficiency) coupling.
-Furthermore, to our knowledge, none of these approaches establish a concrete relationship between the nontrivial finite-time response and the virtual particle interpretation of the time-energy uncertainty principle, although this is sometimes taken as a loose heuristic interpretation without further justification (see for example Ref. \cite{sriramkumar1996finite}).
-In our approach, based on previous work by Onoe \emph{et al.} \cite{onoe2022realizing}, we are able to calculate nonperturbatively the energy uncertainty of the aforementioned unit-efficiency idealized probe system, identifying this to be the energy uncertainty associated with the subcycle mode vacuum fluctuations of the field.
-Defining $\Delta t$ to be the effective duration of the interaction, we derive a time-energy uncertainty relation in deep subcycle regime, showing that \revv{$\Delta E\Delta t= \frac{\hbar}{\sqrt{2\pi}}$.
-Although the relation we derive does not provide a fundamental lower bound on the time-energy uncertainty product of all quantum states unlike typical quantum mechanical uncertainty principles, it still possesses the form $\Delta E\Delta t\sim \hbar$, thereby capturing the general spirit of time-energy uncertainty principle, insofar as short-lived excitations have energy uncertainties reciprocal to their lifetime.
-Indeed, this is more compatible with the heuristic intepretation of virtual particles in terms of the time-energy uncertainty principle.
+In this Letter, we show how this interpretation can be modified, leading to a concrete operational interpretation of the particle content associated with Gaussian subcycle modes of a quantum field in terms of TEUR.
+Namely, using a model employed by Onoe \emph{et al.} \cite{onoe2022realizing}, the particle content in the field vacuum associated with these Gaussian subcycle modes can be converted into excitations of a probe system coupled to the field over a short timescale. \rev{Although it is well-known that particle detectors coupled to quantum fields over a finite time will exhibit excitations \cite{sriramkumar1996finite,higuchi1993uniformly,sriramkumar1994response,louko2006often,satz2007then,shevchenko2017finite,stargen2026finite}, none of these approaches establish a concrete relationship between the nontrivial finite-time response and the virtual particle interpretation of the time-energy uncertainty principle, although this is sometimes taken as a loose heuristic interpretation without further justification (see for example Ref. \cite{sriramkumar1996finite}). \revvv{In our approach, we are able to calculate an approximation of the energy uncertainty of the probe system, identifying the contribution, $\Delta E$, to this uncertainty associated with the subcycle mode vacuum fluctuations.} Defining $\Delta t$ to be the effective duration of the interaction, and assuming the idealised regime of unit-efficiency we derive a time-energy uncertainty relation in the deep subcycle regime, showing that \revv{$\Delta E\Delta t= \frac{\hbar}{\sqrt{2\pi}}$.
+Although the relation we derive does not provide a fundamental lower bound on the time-energy uncertainty product of all quantum states unlike standard uncertainty relations, it still possesses the form $\Delta E\Delta t\sim \hbar$, thereby capturing the essential features of the time-energy uncertainty principle, insofar as short-lived excitations have energy uncertainties reciprocal to their lifetimes.
+Indeed, this is more compatible with the heuristic argument for virtual particles in terms of the time-energy uncertainty principle.
 Our work provides the first concrete operational basis for this interpretation.}}

 Unless otherwise stated, we use units in which $\hbar=c=1$, and we use the convention $\eta_{\mu\nu}=\diag(-1,+1,+1,+1)$ for the Minkowski metric.